Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

 \subsection{Spaces and spherical presheaves}

-In this section we will clarify the relation between pointed spaces and spherical presheaves.
+In this section we clarify the relation between pointed spaces and spherical presheaves indexed by $\spheres$.
 The key result is that pointed, connected spaces can be identified with a certain class of spherical presheaves.